-As said above, we shall use stochastic methods.
-Therefore, we define kind of analogues of non-tangential convergence or boundedness notions.
+As mentioned above, we shall use probabilistic methods.
+We shall therefore define stochastic analogues of non-tangential convergence and boundedness notions.
 Let $u$ be a harmonic function.
-We define the set $\widetilde{\majN^{**}}$ of trajectories $\omega$ such that $|u|$ is bounded on the thickened trajectory $\{ y\in S| d(y,\omega)\leq m_1\}$,
+Let $\widetilde{\majN^{**}}$ be the set of trajectories $\omega$ such that $|u|$ is bounded on the thickened trajectory $\{ y\in S| d(y,\omega)\leq m_1\}$: